mityaua/mityaua/README.md

 👷🏼‍♂️ I participated in educational projects in different roles - as a Full-stack JS Developer and also as a Team lead.
 Moreover, I have commercial experience as a Project Manager in ukrainian digital agency.

-🧠 Currently, I am interested in learning other JavaScript frameworks and TypeScript.
-Curious about upgrade courses and internships.
+🧠 Currently, I am interested in learning other frameworks/libraries.
+Curious about upgrade courses.

 👅 English level: Pre-Intermediate